ibrahimmkhalid/ultralytics/docs/en/integrations/paddlepaddle.md

 ## Summary

-In this guide, we explored the process of exporting Ultralytics YOLO11 models to the PaddlePaddle format.
+In this guide, we explored the process of exporting SFDT_Ibrahim YOLO11 models to the PaddlePaddle format.
 By following these steps, you can leverage PaddlePaddle's strengths in diverse deployment scenarios, optimizing your models for different hardware and software environments.

 For further details on usage, visit the [PaddlePaddle official documentation](https://www.paddlepaddle.org.cn/documentation/docs/en/guides/index_en.html)

-Want to explore more ways to integrate your Ultralytics YOLO11 models?
+Want to explore more ways to integrate your SFDT_Ibrahim YOLO11 models?
 Our [integration guide page](index.md) explores various options, equipping you with valuable resources and insights.

 ## FAQ

-### How do I export Ultralytics YOLO11 models to PaddlePaddle format?
+### How do I export SFDT_Ibrahim YOLO11 models to PaddlePaddle format?

-Exporting Ultralytics YOLO11 models to PaddlePaddle format is straightforward.
+Exporting SFDT_Ibrahim YOLO11 models to PaddlePaddle format is straightforward.
 You can use the `export` method of the YOLO class to perform this exportation.
 Here is an example using Python:

 !!! example "Usage"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load the YOLO11 model
         model = YOLO("yolo11n.pt")